 \section{Introduction}

 \Ac{DM} remains a major unsolved problem in modern cosmology.
 Astrophysical observations evidence that \ac{DM} comprises more than 80\% of the non-relativistic matter in the universe \cite{ParticleDataGroup:2024cfk,Rubakov:2019lyf}.
-Although numerous candidate models have been proposed to elucidate \ac{DM} properties, the fundamental nature of \ac{DM} remains unknown \cite{Bertone:2016nfn}.
-For particle \ac{DM} candidates that can interact weakly with ordinary matter, they can annihilate or decay into standard model particles \cite{Liu:2019zez,Chen:2003gz}.
-These standard model particles can subsequently generate distinctive signatures, which can be probed by instruments such as radio telescopes, neutrino detectors, and cosmic-ray observatories \cite{Thorpe-Morgan:2024zcq,Gaskins:2016cha,Bertone:2004pz}.
+Although numerous candidate models have been proposed to elucidate \ac{DM} properties, the fundamental nature of \ac{DM} remains unknown \cite{Bertone:2016nfn}. {Particle \ac{DM} candidates that interact weakly with ordinary matter, including \acp{WIMP}, \ac{WIMP}-like particles, and sub-GeV particles, can annihilate or decay into standard model particles \cite{Liu:2019zez,Chen:2003gz}.} These standard model particles can subsequently generate distinctive signatures, which can be probed by instruments such as radio telescopes, neutrino detectors, and cosmic-ray observatories \cite{Thorpe-Morgan:2024zcq,Gaskins:2016cha,Bertone:2004pz}.
 As non-particle \ac{DM} candidates, \acp{PBH} can generate standard model particles including photons, electron-positron pairs, and neutrinos via the process of Hawking radiation \cite{Hawking:1971ei}.
-Correspondingly, this process may also produce observable signatures \cite{Wang:2025lti,Barroso:2024cgg,Carr:2021bzv,Carr:2009jm,Zhang:2023tfv,Zhang:2023zmb,Jia:2025vqn}.
+Consequently, this process may also produce observable signatures \cite{Wang:2025lti,Barroso:2024cgg,Carr:2021bzv,Carr:2009jm,Zhang:2023tfv,Zhang:2023zmb,Jia:2025vqn}.
 However, no such evidence has been found.
-These null detection results place stringent constraints on \ac{DM} parameters (e.g., annihilation cross-section, decay lifetime, and \ac{PBH} mass and abundance), ruling out \ac{DM} models incompatible with current observational data.
+These null detection results place stringent constraints on \ac{DM} parameters (e.g., annihilation cross section, decay lifetime, and \ac{PBH} mass and abundance), ruling out \ac{DM} models incompatible with current observational data.

 The 21 cm signal, particularly its power spectrum, provides a promising probe for \ac{DM} \cite{Mohapatra:2025qpz,Shao:2024owi,Sun:2024ywb,Nishizawa:2024bnh,Zhao:2024jad,Shao:2023agv,Hiroshima:2021bxn,Saha:2021pqf,Cang:2021owu,Mena:2019nhm,Lopez-Honorez:2016sur}. \Ac{CMB} observations place constraints on \ac{DM} properties at recombination ($z\sim1100$) \cite{Xu:2024vdn,Capozzi:2023xie,Zhang:2023usm,Acharya:2020jbv,Chluba:2020oip,Planck:2018vyg,Clark:2016nst,Kawasaki:2015yya,Lopez-Honorez:2013cua,Slatyer:2009yq}, while cosmic rays and Lyman-$\alpha$ forest probe \ac{DM} at low redshifts ($z\leq6$) \cite{LHAASO:2025wgl,Saha:2024ies,Yang:2024vij,Koechler:2023ual,Calore:2022pks,Foster:2022nva,Bernal:2022swt,Cirelli:2020bpc,Wang:2020uvi,Boudaud:2018hqb,Boudaud:2018oya,HESS:2018kom,MAGIC:2017avy,VERITAS:2017tif,Boudaud:2016mos,Cohen:2016uyg,Carr:2016hva,Fermi-LAT:2015att,Massari:2015xea,HESS:2014zqa,Aleksic:2013xea,Diamanti:2013bia,Essig:2013goa,Cirelli:2009bb}.
 However, these approaches are ineffective at probing \ac{DM} during the cosmic dawn.
 As a sensitive probe of neutral hydrogen, the 21 cm power spectrum captures the imprints of \ac{DM} during this epoch via \ac{DM}'s impact on the \ac{IGM}, thereby bridging this observational gap.
 This occurs because \ac{DM} particle annihilation, decay, and \ac{PBH} Hawking radiation alter the thermal and ionization history of the \ac{IGM}, thereby modifying the spin temperature of neutral hydrogen and affecting the brightness temperature of the 21 cm signal.
 The 21 cm power spectrum quantifies these brightness temperature fluctuations in three-dimensional space, thereby enabling the inference of \ac{DM} properties.